proge-software/DevCamp/HOL/dotnet/15-Container/README.md

 1. In the web app click on the `Privacy` button in the navbar and the breakpoint in Visual Studio 2019 will be hit.
    Press the play button in Visual Studio 2019 (the same button you used to launch the application) to continue.

+## Exercise 4: Create a build pipeline to the Proge's ACR (Azure Container Registry)

+## Exerise 5: Create a release pipeline that gets the image from container and deploy on a slot